 To get CAPE working you have to edit auxiliary.conf, cuckoo.conf, and <machinery>.conf at least.
 We suggest you check all configs before starting, to be familiar with the possibilities that you have and what you want to be done.

-Alternatively, you may create a custom/conf/ directory and put files in there whose names are the same as those in the top-level conf/ directory.
+We recommend to you: create a custom/conf/ directory and put files in there whose names are the same as those in the top-level conf/ directory.
 These files only need to include settings that will override the defaults.
 In that way you won’t have problems with any upcoming changes to default configs.